-If the fuel level warning indicator "" and left segment of the fuel meter start flashing, the display automatically changes to the fuel reserve tripmeter mode "TRIP F" and starts counting the distance traveled from that point.
-In that case, push the left set button to switch the display between the various tripmeter, odometer, instantaneous
+When the fuel level becomes low, the fuel level warning indicator and the last segment of the fuel meter will start flashing.
+The display will change to the fuel reserve tripmeter "TRIP F" and start counting the distance traveled from that point.
+In this case, push the left set button to switch the display in the following order: